nv-nguyen/template-pose/README.md

 ##  Updates (WIP)
 We have introduced additional features and updates to the codebase:
+- Cropping in LINEMOD settings are done with input bounding boxes
 - Releasing synthetic templates with Pyrender for faster rendering
-- Releasing ready-to-use universal model pretrained on different datasets of BOP challenge [Linemod, HomebrewedDB, HOPE, RU-APC, IC-BIN, IC-MI, TUD-L, T-LESS](https://bop.felk.cvut.cz/datasets/)
+- Releasing ready-to-use universal model pretrained on different datasets of BOP challenge [HomebrewedDB, HOPE, RU-APC, IC-BIN, IC-MI, TUD-L, T-LESS](https://bop.felk.cvut.cz/datasets/)
 - Adding code to generate poses (OpenCV coordinate) from icosahedron with Blender
 - Parsing with [hydra](https://github.com/facebookresearch/hydra) library, simplifying training_step, testing_step with [pytorch lightning](https://lightning.ai/)
 - Path structure (of pretrained models, dataset) is defined as in our recent project [NOPE](https://github.com/nv-nguyen/nope)